boo-shehab/sql-tutorial/README.md

 - CREATEDB option will allow you to create databases.

-2. Create a database with your desired name:
+2.Create a database with your desired name:

 ```sql
   CREATE DATABASE 'database name';